MouseBiteLabs/Game-Boy-DMG-Color/README.md

 # Game Boy DMG Color
 **TO-DO:**
-- Include pictures
+- Include assembly pictures
-- Update power draw measurements
-- Upload gerber files
-- Record audio output
-- Generate audio spectrum plots
 - Add copyright
-- Higher resolution schematic pictures

 [Picture of DMGC]

 This is my design for an original Game Boy (model name DMG) with native Game Boy Color support, and a handful of improved features!
 This is an original creation - newly designed PCBs, with only some necessary components harvested from an original Game Boy and Game Boy Color (no hardware emulation – this project uses the original CPU).
 Here are the project goals:
 -	An original Game Boy aesthetic, using the original Game Boy shell and external parts (link port, volume wheel, power switch, etc.), but with the capability of playing Game Boy and Game Boy Color games.
 -	A nice, large IPS screen – the GBC Q5 XL IPS Backlight with OSD kit – with brightness and color palette control via the "navigation switch" housed where the contrast wheel used to be.
 (I will refer to the PCB attached to the Q5 screen as the “Q5 board”)
 -	A modernized, efficient switch mode power supply that can run off 4x AA batteries or input from the DC jack, just like the original DMG.
-Testing shows that playing with NiMH AA batteries can yield more than 17 hours of gameplay at normal settings (AKA, the way I normally play it - maximum brightness and headphones).
+Testing shows that playing with NiMH AA batteries can yield more than 18 hours of gameplay at normal settings (AKA, the way I normally play it - maximum brightness and headphones).
 -	Louder, warmer sound through a modern audio amplifier.
 -	The option for backlit buttons, with multiple color modes and settings.
 -	No externally viewable case modifications, outside of trimming the DMG power switch cover for Game Boy Color game compatibility.